manju-minji/swift/exercises/wordy/README.md

 24

-> What is 3 plus 2 multiplied by 3?
+> What is 3 plus 2 times 3?

 15  (i.e. not 9)

 ## Bonus — Exponentials